-[30] The comments made above apply here with equal force.
-To put it plainly, it is inconceivable that PSAC would voluntarily agree to depart from the terms of the PSAC/SNPF pattern, a pattern that has been applied to each of the eight renewed PSAC/SNPF collective agreements, in favour of the inferior wage increases that form part of the UFCW/SNPF settlement framework.
+[33] The comments made above apply here with equal force.
+To put it plainly, it is inconceivable that PSAC would voluntarily agree to depart from the terms of the PSAC/SNPF pattern, a pattern that has been applied to each of the eight renewed PSAC/SNPF collective agreements concluded to date, in favour of the inferior wage increases that form part of the UFCW/SNPF settlement framework.